1991 Russian presidential election: Electoral system

 In a difference to subsequent Russian presidential elections, a vice-presidential candidate stood for election along with the presidential candidate.
 Similarly to the United States presidential election system, the candidature of Vice President of the RSFSR was exhibited along with the candidacy of the President of the RSFSR as a joint entry on the ballot paper.
 Preliminary legislation outlining the rules of the election was passed on 24 April by the Supreme Soviet of Russia; however, it ultimately took the Supreme Soviet until three weeks before the day of the election to finalize the rules that would govern the election.

 Any citizen of the RSFSR between the ages of 35 and 65 were eligible to be elected president.
 Any citizen of the RSFSR over the age of 18 was eligible to vote.
 50% turnout was required in order to validate the election.
 The winner would need to have captured 50% of the votes cast.
 The president would be elected to a five-year term, and could serve a maximum of two terms.
-Originally, the election law stipulated that, once sworn-in, the president would be required to renounce their membership of any political parties.
+Originally, the election law stipulated that, once sworn in, the president would be required to renounce their membership of any political parties.
 On 23 May, the parliament voted to remove this requirement.

 All candidates needed to be nominated before they could achieve ballot registration.
 Candidates could be nominated by RSFSR political parties, trade unions, and public organizations.
 There were two ways for candidates to achieve ballot registration.
-The first was by providing proof of the having the support of 100,000 voters (a signature drive).
-The second way for candidates to obtain registration is if they received the support of 25% of the members of the Congress of People's Deputies, which would vote on whether or not to add such candidates to the ballot.
+The first was by providing proof of having the support of 100,000 voters (a signature drive).
+The second way for candidates to obtain registration was if they received the support of 25% of the members of the Congress of People's Deputies, which would vote on whether or not to add such candidates to the ballot.
 On 6 May, it was announced that the deadline for nominations would be 18 May.
 This was also the deadline for nominating a vice-presidential running mate.
 Candidates were provided 200,000 rubles in public financing for their campaigns.

 In May 1991, there were some calls to postpone the election, rescheduling it for September.
 Those urging the postponement of the elections argued that the time before the scheduled 12 June election day provided too brief of a period for nominating candidates and campaigning.
 In response to these calls, election commission chairman Vasilii Kazakov argued that the law stipulated that the election would be held on 12 June and that the proposed postponement of the election would only serve to "keep Russia seething" for another three months.
 In mid-May, election commission chairman Vasilii Kazakov announced that the election would be budgeted at 155 million rubles.

 The results of the first round were to be counted and announced by a 22 June deadline.
 It had ultimately been determined that, if needed, a runoff would be scheduled to be held within two weeks after the first round.